Senior Thesis Seminar, Spring 2014

 writing will fit into the thesis as a whole.

 ***Please note that at this point we expect you to have written more than 5 pages, but we want you to present only 4-5 pages of that work.

-Submission of Your Excerpt: 1 Electronic Copy in MS Word to Moodle Please place one electronic version (Microsoft Word) inside the Moodle course web page by 5 p.m. of the Saturday preceding your presentation (Saturday, February 9th for those who went the first week; Saturday, February 16th for those who went the second week).
-If you need assistance in submitting your electronic copy, send your Word document as an email attachment to Ken Koltun-Fromm (firstname.lastname@example.org) and he will place it on Moodle.
-Each of you will be expected to read and comment on all of these documents before the Thursday evening seminar.
+Submission of Your Excerpt: 1 Electronic Copy in MS Word to Moodle.
+Please place one electronic version (Microsoft Word) inside the Moodle course web page by 5 p.m. of the Saturday preceding your presentation (Saturday, February 8th for those who went the first week; Saturday, February 15th for those who went the second week).
+If you need assistance in submitting your electronic copy, send your Word document as an email attachment to the convener, Anne McGuire (firstname.lastname@example.org), and she will place it on Moodle.
+Each of you will be expected to read and comment on all of these documents before the Thursday seminar.
 You should download and/or print your own copies from the Moodle site.

 Written responses to writing selections:

 Each response should be at least one paragraph in length and should consist of three things: